ello/wtf/_posts/support/2017-08-21-collab-and-hire.md

   - /help/collab-hire/
 ---

-Ello’s Hire Me Button tells potential clients you’re available for work and provides an easy way to contact you privately.
-Similarly, our Collaborate Button enables fellow Ello creators interested in collaborating with you, a simple way to contact you in private.
+Ello’s **Hire Me Button** tells potential clients you’re available for work and provides an easy way for them to contact you privately.
+Similarly, our **Collaborate Button** gives fellow Ello creators interested in collaborating with you a simple way to get in touch privately.

-To enable our Hire Me & Collaborate Buttons:
+**To enable our Hire Me & Collaborate Buttons:**

 * Visit <a href="https://ello.co/settings">Settings</a> and scroll down to “Hire Me Button” or “Collaborate Button“
 * Toggle the “Hire Me Button” or “Collaborate Button“ setting from “no” to “yes”